These strategies will help Shift Technologies Inc. (SFT) succeed

-A share of Shift Technologies Inc. (NASDAQ:SFT) closed at $1.68 per share on Tuesday, up from $1.42 day before.
-While Shift Technologies Inc. has overperformed by 18.31%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, SFT fell by -93.14%, with highs and lows ranging from $25.20 to $1.08, whereas the simple moving average fell by -69.05% in the last 200 days.
+Shift Technologies Inc. (NASDAQ:SFT) marked $1.12 per share on Friday, down from a previous closing price of $1.14.
+While Shift Technologies Inc. has underperformed by -2.18%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, SFT fell by -95.04%, with highs and lows ranging from $23.40 to $1.08, whereas the simple moving average fell by -79.00% in the last 200 days.

 Sponsored